Manitoba Highway 75: History

-The PTH 75 route originated as the Pembina Trail, which was used to travel between the Selkirk Settlement and Fort Pembina during the 19th century.
+The PTH 75 route originated as the Pembina Trail, which was used to travel between the Red River Colony (Selkirk Settlement) and Fort Pembina during the 19th century.
 The provincial government commemorated this by designating the road as the Lord Selkirk Highway in 1962.
 By the early 20th century, the trail evolved into the Canadian leg of the Jefferson Highway leading from Winnipeg to New Orleans.

 The highway was originally designated as PTH 14 when Manitoba introduced the highway numbering system in 1920.
 It was re-numbered to PTH 75 in 1949 as, at the time, it connected with US 75 at the Noyes–Emerson East Border Crossing and it was common practice for Manitoba to match highway numbers with connecting U.S. routes.
 Coinciding with the renumbering, the section between Emerson and Letellier was replaced with a more direct route approximately 3 km west of the original one along the Red River.
 Further changes occurred in the 1950s when a more direct route was constructed in the Rural Municipality of Ritchot and bypasses were added around the communities of Ste.
 Agathe and St. Jean Baptiste.

 PTH 75 formerly extended into the city of Winnipeg.
 Prior to 1966, PTH 75 followed Pembina Highway (present-day Winnipeg Route 42) and Osborne Street (present-day Winnipeg Route 62) to PTH 1 (Broadway), continuing north as PTH 6.
 When the Winnipeg Metro Routes were established in c.
 1966, PTH 75 was decommissioned inside the Perimeter Highway, with the section of highway between the Perimeter Highway and Winnipeg city limits cosigned as PTH 75 / Route 42.

 PTH 75 was gradually converted to a divided four-lane highway between 1985 and 1994 except within the Town of Morris and a 3 km section between the Emerson East border station and (former) PTH 29 junction near the West Lynne (now Emerson) border station.
 The closure of the Noyes and Emerson East border stations (Canada in 2003; the U.S. in 2006) relegated PTH 75's southern terminus a dead-end at the border; thus, PTH 75 was re-routed to its present southern terminus (superseding PTH 29) in 2012.
 Most of the short decommissioned section of PTH 75 was added to Provincial Road 200.
 Motorists now wishing to travel US 75 are required to detour through Pembina, North Dakota via I-29, North Dakota Highway 59, and Minnesota State Highway 171.

 In 2020, the Canadian and Manitoba governments completed reconstruction of PTH 75's approach to the Emerson border crossing to accommodate future expansion at the port of entry.
 This included the removal of the old PTH 75/PR 200 (former PTH 29/75) intersection near the border and extending PR 200 to its new southern terminus further away from the border.
 The Manitoba government also has future plans to reroute PTH 75 around the Winnipeg neighborhood of St. Norbert and connect it to Winnipeg Route 90 (Kenaston Boulevard).